abilandz/NAT3054/Lecture_4/remote.md

 ### 2. ping <a name="ping"></a>

-Before connecting remotely on another computer, or before starting to transfer files remotely from one computer to another, we can check from the command line whether the remote computer is accessible (i.e. whether the remote computer is up and running, and whether the network connection to it is stable).
-Typically, that check is being accomplished by using the **ping** command, which checks that packets can reach remote hosts.
+Before connecting remotely to another computer, or before starting to transfer files remotely from one computer to another, we can check from the command line whether the remote computer is accessible (i.e. whether the remote computer is up and running, and whether the network connection to it is stable).
+Typically, that check is accomplished by using the **ping** command, which checks that packets can reach remote hosts.
 The **ping** command verifies that the networking system can successfully support communication with another computer on the network:

 ```bash
 ping <IP-address|hostname>